capesstack/capes/landing_page/README.md

-The contents of this folder  needs to be placed at /usr/share/nginx/html/ after nginx is installed.
+# CAPES Landing Page

-It will serve as a landing page for CAPES.
+This serves as a landing page for CAPES.

+## Documentation / Installation
+See the [Build, Operate, Maintain page](build_operate_maintain.md) for detailed instructions.